-Prerequisite: MATH 110 or MATH 130
+Prerequisites: MATH 110 or MATH 130

-210 GEOMETRY FOR ELEMENTARY TEACHERS, FALL 4(4-0)
+210 GEOMETRY FOR ELEMENTARY TEACHERS FALL, SPRING

 This course explores the fundamental ideas of planar and spatial geometry.
 Topics include: analysis and classification of geometric figures; geometric transformations; symmetry; measurement.
-This course includes an introduction to the use of computers in the teaching and learning of informal geometry.
-This course is designed specifically to transfer to Western Michigan University's elementary education program and may not transfer to other institutions.
+This couse includes an introduction to the use of computers in the teaching and learning of informal geometry.

 Prerequisites: R, MATH 200 with C or better

-216 INTRODUCTION TO STATISTICS, SPRING 3(3-0)
+216 INTRODUCTION TO STATISTICS

-Statistical decision-making.
-Topics include sampling techniques, tabular and graphical data, measures of central tendency and variability, simple probability, probability distributions (binomial, normal, t, chi-square and F), central limit theorem, correlation and regression, estimation, hypothesis testing, and analysis of variance.
-Prerequisite: E, R, MATH 122 with C or better or equivalent
+Statistical decision-making is surveyed.
+The topics include sampling techniques, tabular and graphical data, measures of central tendency and variability, simple probability, probability distributions (binomial, normal, t, chi-square, and F), Central Limit Theorem, correlation and regression, estimation, hypothesis testing, analysis of variance, and index numbers.

+Prerequisites: E, M, R, Math 128 or Math 135 with "C" or better or equivalent.

-252 DIFFERENTIAL EQUATIONS, SPRING 4(4-0)
+252 DIFFERENTIAL EQUATIONS, SPRING

 Ordinary differential equations.
-Topics include equations with variables separable, homogenous equations, exact equations, integrating factors, linear equations with constant coefficients, simultaneous linear equations and Laplace transformations.
+Topics include equations with equations separable, homogeneous equations, exact equations, integrating factors, linear equations with constant coefficients, simultaneous linear equations and Laplace transformation.
 Applications to physics and engineering.

-Prerequisites: R, MATH 201, or MATH 202 with C or better
+Prerequisites: R, MATH 201 with a C or better or MATH 202 with a C or better

-265 PROBABILITY AND STATISTICS FOR ELEMENTARY/ MIDDLE SCHOOL TEACHERS, SPRING 4 (4-0)
+265 PROBABILITY AND STATISTICS FOR ELEMENTARY/MIDDLE SCHOOL TEACHERS, FALL, SPRING 4 (4-0)